 - Maximize the value and return on investment (ROI) from marketing campaigns.

 You've probably been incorporating elements of account-based marketing into your B2B marketing strategy already.
 However, it now has a new level of importance, and you should consider integration into your marketing plan.
 At some point in time, your marketing campaign probably appealed to the masses, but now we know the value of inbound marketing, which draws targeted prospects to your business with incredibly relevant content.
 As you’re applying inbound marketing into your strategy, you’ve likely realized that individuals respond to different pieces of content and assets depending on their buyer persona and where they are in their decision-making journey.

 Account-based marketing raises the stakes by targeting one company (or one account) and further targets the decision-makers within this account with coordinated and high-touch sales and marketing tactics.
 In this way, ABM takes mass marketing and targets it to a market of one for that specific message.

 Account-based marketing focuses on a few large and important accounts or those potential accounts that hold the greatest promise of adding to your bottom line.
-That’s why it’s so critical to have a high-touch and highly targeted message to these individuals, because of their revenue potential and impact to sales and marketing.
+That’s why it’s so critical to have a high-touch and highly targeted message to these individuals because of their revenue potential and impact on sales and marketing.

 Here are five reasons to start implementing ABM: